T-449/Edge2Fog-With-OAI-/readme.txt

 	Issues:
 		a) If deployCassandra.sh shows error run again
-		b) If deployHSS.sh shows that it can't find IP 192.168.62.2 a restart helped in my case
+		b) If deployHSS.sh shows that it can't find IP 192.168.62.2 a device restart helped in my case

 	// If everything has connected properly proceed for the next steps.